FNP Program Admissions Requirements

 - International English Language Testing System (IELTS) examination (academic modules) taken within the last twelve months, results must be sent by paper to the University campus Registrar office, with a score of 6.5 of better.

-- Students in the Family Nurse Practitioner track must have completed a minimum of one year of direct patient care nursing experience within the past 2 years.
+- Applicants to the FNP track must have a minimum of one year of direct patient care experience within the past 3 years prior to entering FNP courses.

 - Recommendation for admission following an interview with the graduate nursing admissions committee, and submission of an essay.
 Past academic performance and professional activity will be evaluated, e.g., community, organizational, and volunteer service, and creative professional accomplishments.
 These qualifications will be evaluated using a rubric in order to determine the applicant's level of qualification.

 - Post Master's FNP online applicants can transfer any or all three of the APRN courses; Advanced Pathophysiology (NURS530), Advanced Pharmacology (NURS676), and Advanced Physical Assessment (NURS680).
 Due to the importance of the content, these courses can only transfer under the following conditions;

 - Courses must be taken within three (3) years prior to starting the Post Master's FNP online courses.
 If more than three years has elapsed since these courses have been taken, the student will need to repeat them.
 These courses are in the first two terms of the curriculum.

 - All students who have taken Advanced Physical Assessment within three years will also need to pass an OSCE – Objective Structured Clinical Evaluation, on campus, performed in the presence of the FNP faculty, to assess their readiness to begin the clinical rotations in the FNP track.
 A written exam covering health assessment content will also be administered at this time.

 - All Students who have taken Advanced Pharmacology within three years without the BRN approved prescriptive authority will need to take and pass the “45‐Hour Advanced Pharmacology Course” provided by Barkley & Associates, Inc. in order to transfer those credits

 - Applications are expected to be complete and submitted 30 days prior to the first day of instruction.
 Post-Master's FNP applications received after the application deadline will be considered for admission on a space available basis.